rwese/archivar/README.md

 ### Sanatizer

-Is used to perform manipulation on the gathered files.
+Is used to perform manipulation filenames on the gathered files.

 ```yaml
 Processors: